google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 certificate chains, as can third parties.
 In order to avoid logs being rendered useless by the submission of large numbers of spurious certificates, it is required that each chain ends with a trust anchor that is accepted by the log.
+A log may also limit the length of the chain it is willing to accept;
+such chains must also end with an acceptable trust anchor.
 When a chain is accepted by a log, a signed timestamp is returned, which can later be used to provide evidence to TLS clients that the chain has been submitted.
 TLS clients can thus require that all certificates they accept as